 Serving prospective teachers and students interested in careers in education and human services, this course prepares students for entry into their respective professions.
 To guide students while exploring and constructing knowledge of human behavior, especially learning behavior, the course offers methods to improve learning outcomes.
 The student engages theories that explain contextually how and why human learning takes place, and that develop pedagogy to individualize education.
-Prerequisite: PSYX 100
+Required for all Education Majors.
+Prerequisite: PSYX 100 SPRING